kristinehkim/readme-generator/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to my instructor, Michael Pacheco, and the TAs, Nirav and Julius.

 ## Contact